-Boosting your own wellbeing is not only good for you, it’s good for others too.
+4 Simple habits for happier living by boosting your own wellbeing which is not only good for you, it’s good for others too.
 Here are four things you can do to share the joy in your local community in Northern Ireland – and beyond.

 1. Do things for others